A TMD-based model for Hadronization off heavy nuclei: Hadronic widths

 \section{Hadronic widths}

-In the literature numerous extraction of parameters characterising transverse momentum spectra within TMD phenomenology are available.
-In the present work, however, we wish to provide a dedicated extraction within the specific theoretical framework adopted and tailored to the analysis of nuclear dataset.
-For that purpose, we present in right panel of Fig.~(\ref{fit}) the hadronic width as a function of $z$.
+Numerous extraction of parameters characterizing transverse momentum spectra within TMD phenomenology are available in the literature.
+In the present work, however, we wish to provide a dedicated extraction within the specific theoretical framework adopted and tailored to the analysis of the nuclear dataset.
+For that purpose, we present in the right panel of Fig.~(\ref{fit}) the hadronic width as a function of $z$.
 On the other hand, the width parametrization in Eq.~(\ref{eq:meanpt}) shows a quadratic behaviour as a function of $z$, at variance with the data which shows a dampening at large $z$.
-In order to accommodate this behaviour within the structure of Eq.~(\ref{eq:meanpt}) and having in mind the findings of Ref.[28,29], we assume a fragmenting width of the type $\langle p_\perp^2 \rangle=(A+B z^2)(1-z)^C$ and a constant, $z$-independent, distribution width $\langle k_\perp^2 \rangle=D$.
+To accommodate this behavior within the structure of Eq.~(\ref{eq:meanpt}) and considering the findings of Ref.[28,29], we assume a fragmenting width of the type $\langle p_\perp^2 \rangle=(A+B z^2)(1-z)^C$ and a constant, $z$-independent, distribution width $\langle k_\perp^2 \rangle=D$.